 Commentary: Subject to comprehensive redevelopment and steered by an AAP, investment in this area is intended to make a significant contribution not only to local regeneration, but also to the wider economic growth of Birmingham, particularly along its strategic corridors.
 As such, the sustainability performance of the policy should be positive, although monitoring of unintended consequences of growth will be needed, for example to identify social exclusion in terms of access to jobs.
 Arguably, the AAP approach adopted at Longbridge presents a useful model for the sustainable development of a locality through a clear policy framework and ambitious masterplan.

+Likelihood/Certainty: Highly likely to be realised.
 Geographical scale: Locality and southern City

 Temporary or Permanent: Permanent, subject to effective implementation